 The Board of Trustees (the "Board") has established two classes of shares of the Fund, known as Primary Shares and Service Shares ("Shares").
-This SAI relates to both classes of Shares.
-The Fund's investment adviser is Federated Investment Management Company (the "Adviser").
-Prior to April 30, 2020, the Trust and Fund were named Federated Insurance Series and Federated High Income Bond Fund II, respectively.
+This SAI relates to both share classes.
+The Fund's investment co-advisers are Federated Investment Management Company and Federated Equity Management Company of Pennsylvania (collectively, the "Co-Advisers" and, in certain contexts, "Adviser").
+The Co-Advisers are registered with the Commodity Futures Trading Commission (CFTC) as a "commodity pool operator" with respect to their operation of the Fund.
+Effective April 30, 2023, Federated Global Investment Management Corp. resigned as a Co-Adviser of the Fund.